* Upcoming seminar *

 2 November 2020

 Data sharing has the potential to increase scientific efficiency by maximising the availability and utility of data, and can be critical to generating knowledge during a public health emergency.
 But how can we share for maximum benefit and least harm, and without exacerbating existing inequalities between researchers from well-resourced and low-resourced settings?
 What do we need to do to ensure that data sharing policies and processes are respectful of participants and communities and what governance mechanisms need to be in place before patient data can be shared and used in health research?
+This seminar was chaired by Robert Terry, and featured contributions from Phaik Yeong Cheah, Gloria Mason Ross and Oommen John.

 Read the full briefing